Colonel Allensworth State Historic Park

 Uncontrollable circumstances, including a drop in the area's water table, resulted in the town's demise.
 Allensworth is now an unincorporated area in Tulare County.

-Colonel Allensworth State Historic Park is also an Amtrak conditional-flag-stop train station on the San Joaquin trains.
+The park has a train station on the Gold Runner line, that is used during special events at the park, or when large tour groups book a stop.

 History

 Early history

 In 1908, United States Army veteran Lt.
 Colonel Allen Allensworth and Professor William Payne, Rev. William Peck and John W. Palmer, and Harry A. Mitchell sought to build a town where African Americans could own property, learn, and live the American Dream.
 They chose an 800 acre Tulare County site for a new town near the present location of Earlimart, California, and about 45 mi north of Bakersfield.
 The site was chosen for fertile soil, adequate water, and its location along a railroad corridor.
 Black men and women — craftsmen, artisans, businessmen, farmers, ranchers, retired military — moved their families to the newly purchased land.
 In 1914, the California Eagle newspaper stated that Allensworth deeded land was worth more than $112,000.
 The affairs of the town were administered by a council form of government known as the Allensworth Progressive Association, which directed the community through its formative and critical early years.
 Men and women held responsible positions in the community.

 Allensworth's economy depended on agriculture; farmers cultivated alfalfa, wheat, sugar beets, and cotton; and raised dairy cattle, chickens, turkeys, and Belgian hares.
 The town had several businesses and public buildings: bakery, drugstore, livery stable, barbershop, church, school, library, and a machine shop.
 Sources such as the Oakland Sunshine, a leading black Oakland, California newspaper, in 1913 claimed that Allensworth generated nearly $5,000 monthly in its business ventures.

 In 1910 Joshua and Henrietta Singleton opened Singleton's General Store & Post Office.
 The store sold a variety of merchandise and served as a weigh station for wagons.
 The Allensworth Hotel was opened by Clara and John Morris; the hotel had eight guestrooms and charged 75 cents per night.